 Are we witnessing the start of a new era in politics where holding politicians accountable for the harm they do is what we expect instead of just an aberration?
 We’ve seen positive signs this week, ironically the same week that ex-Florida Congresswoman Corrine Brown found out that she’s going to be spending some time in the slammer for fraud.

 Are white supremacy and police shootings a national scourge or a symptom of unethical politics?
 The rapidly growing liberal obsession with white supremacy seems like a completely different issue from the occasional police shooting that carried the Democratic Party through the end of the Obama administration.
-Rest assured they are one and the same.

 Angry thoughts went through my head as I signed my tax check to Illinois.
 We don’t have a budget.
 Legalizing marijuana is seriously being considered to bring in more revenue that will be an excuse to spend more.
 Every taxpaying 401(k) employee in the state owns a share of our enormous public pension debt.
-Lawmakers are getting fat and happy while Illinois’ finances deteriorate past the point of recovery.

 America is getting old fast.
 Too fast.
 The most recent estimate puts the 65 and older crowd at 44.7 million.1 That number is on track to more than double to 98.2 million by 2060.2 Too many planning to hang up the working life have to ask a question that will decide whether the rest of their years will be spent in happy relaxation or greeting customers at the local discount store: how do I retire with no money?